emissary-ingress/emissary/user-guide/docker-compose.md

 ## Next Steps

-We have demonstrated that all the configurations that would normally be stored in kubernetes annotations can be saved as a yaml document in a volume mapped to `/ambassador/ambassador-config` within the Ambassador docker container.
+We have demonstrated that all the configurations that would normally be stored in kubernetes annotations can be saved as a yaml document in a volume mapped to `/ambassador/ambassador-config` within the Ambassador Edge Stack docker container.
 Hopefully this guide can be used to test new configurations locally before moving to a Kubernetes cluster.
 Of course, there will be differences between docker-compose and the Kubernetes implementation and one should be sure to test thoroughly in the latter before moving to production.